Reed-CompBio/spras/docs/prms/responsenet.rst

 -------------

 ResponseNet uses ``sources``, ``targets``, and edge weights.
-ResponseNet considers interactome directionality, but returns an undirected subnetwork.
+ResponseNet uses edge direction information, but returns an undirected subnetwork.

 Implementation Details
 ----------------------

-ResponseNet's internal algorithm only takes in directed graphs.
+Internally, ResponseNet only takes in directed graphs.
 SPRAS will automatically convert edges to directed edges as necessary.
 For more information, see the section on :ref:`algorithm directionality <directionality>`.